 Christmas is a fantastic time to visit Ireland because the Irish really know how to celebrate the festive season in style!

-From December right through to January you’ll find festivities all over the country, from Christmas light shows to Christmas markets.
-While it’s true that pubs are always packed out this time of year, it’s also true that in Ireland they don’t forget their traditions or the religious reasons behind the season.
+From December right through to January, you’ll find festivities all over the country, from Christmas light shows to Christmas markets.
+While it’s true that pubs are always packed out this time of year, it’s also true that in Ireland they don’t forget their Christmas traditions or the religious reasons behind the season.

-Christmas Starts on 8 December, Sometimes Earlier!
+Christmas in Ireland Starts on 8 December, Sometimes Earlier!

 Christmas in Ireland doesn’t start on 25 December.
 In fact, it can start much earlier than that.
 The Christmas period in Ireland officially begins on 8 December each year, because this is the start of Advent.

 This date is supposedly the date when the ‘Immaculate Conception’ occurred in Roman Catholic teachings, and so 8 December is an important day.
-This is when people start to put up their Christmas decorations, when Christmas trees are raised high and when you can really start to prepare for 25 December by shopping for and buying Christmas gifts and presents.
+This is when people start to put up their Christmas decorations when Christmas trees are raised high, and when you can really start to prepare for 25 December by shopping for and buying Christmas gifts and presents.

 Of course, these days the Christmas period is getting longer and longer, and shops will begin advertising far in advance of 8 December.
 Many towns and cities will begin their Christmas markets and turn their Christmas lights on in November.

-25 and 26 December are Public Holidays
+Ireland Has Public Holidays on 25 and 26 December